 Our third location was founded in 1994 while Udi and Mithula and family were at a Chinese restaurant next door.
 The former restaurant building got a whole new look and we added on a 10, 500 square foot expansion to better serve the communities of Roseville, St. Anthony, Arden Hills, Shoreview, and surrounding areas.
 All four of Udi’s and Mithula’s children have attended and graduated from the Miniapple Int’l Montessori programs.

 Miniapple has drawn attention for community service which included a major financial donation to the Tsunami victims, Katrina affected communities, and Children’s Hospitals, as well as food and toy drives within the schools to help local families.
 In 2010, we collected well over $5000.00 towards "Help for Haiti" through family donations and Miniapple matching funds, and over $2600.00 for families affected by the Tsunami and earthquake in Japan in 2011.
 The collection will go towards rebuilding orphanages and schools, and medical and other needs for children.
-Our school-agers also held an art auction, the proceeds of which were used to purchase books for a North Dakota elementary school that endured flooding, and for disaster relief.
+Our school-agers also held an art auction and lemonade stand, the proceeds of which were used to purchase books for a North Dakota elementary school that endured flooding, to benefit shelter animals, and for disaster relief.
 We are proud to be a part of teaching children how to grow up to be responsible and empathetic adults who give back to the community.